Blog

 Before launching your FinTech product, you need to create policy and procedure documents that include the details of how you will manage all of the various compliance requirements and scenarios associated with your product.

-These documents are specific to your unique product and should reflect your company’s use case, size, complexity, and maturity.
+These documents are specific to your unique product and must reflect your company’s use case, size, complexity, and maturity.

-The policy portion of these documents should cover the specifics behind the policy and how it applies to your product.
+The policy portion of these documents must cover the specifics behind the policy and how it applies to your product.

 The procedure portion should be more detailed, covering how a policy will be used and executed at your company.
 It should include the roles and responsibilities, review/approval process, and escalation criteria for a given policy.